sonjay97/Nik3/README.md

 # Nike App
-A fullstack project where I create a clone of a very popular running shoe's app.
+A fullstack project of the Nike app.

 ## NikeFrontend
 Ever wondered what the frontend of a Nike app would look like?
 Me neither.
 Check it out here anyway under the 'ui' branch.
 Uses React Native and Redux.